 Prof Gillian Heller (USYD CTC) and Dr Ken Beath are co-ordinators of this unit in this semester.
-This version of RM2 was developed by Dr Michael Waller and Prof Gillian Heller.
+This version of RM2 was developed by Dr Michael Waller, Prof Gillian Heller and Dr Ken Beath.

-Michael Waller and Gillian Heller would like to acknowledge Dr Ken Beath (University of Sydney, prev.
-Macquarie University), A/Prof Mark Jones and Prof Annette Dobson (both UQ) who have developed earlier BCA units and other materials which have been included as part of this delivery.
+Michael Waller, Gillian Heller and Ken Beath would like to acknowledge A/Prof Mark Jones and Prof Annette Dobson (both UQ) who have developed earlier BCA units and other materials which have been included as part of this delivery.